Buying Life Insurance 101: Discovering the Best Life Insurance Policy for You, Beyond What You See on TV

 A whole life insurance policy that has an investment component added in can cost many times more than a simple term policy.
 The risk with this is that many people who purchase these types of policies often buy less coverage than what they need because of the cost.
 This can leave them underinsured.

 Agents have to base the returns they quote you on guesses, not reality.
 In order to attract buyers, these guesses can err on the higher side.
 Remember that the quotes with whole life policies are not a guarantee of return.

 5. You should keep your investing and insurance separate.

-There are many other places to invest your money which will not cost you the high commission prices of whole life policies.
+There are many other places to invest your money that will not cost you the high commission prices of whole-life policies.
 You are better off focusing on a term policy and exploring completely separate ways of investing other income.

-6. Make sure that you purchase enough coverage to suit your needs in the future.
+6. Make sure you purchase enough coverage to suit your needs in the future.

 7. Consider what the term of the policy should be.